nadrane/game-of-life/README.md

 You can open the game in your browser by pasting in the file path to your `index.html` in the URL search bar.

-The filepath will look something like this: `file:///Users/nickdrane/clients/spantree/rush/game-of-life/index.html`
+The filepath will look something like this, though the specifics will depend on where you clone the start project:

+`file:///Users/nickdrane/clients/spantree/rush/game-of-life/index.html`

 ## Completing the game